serverlessworkflow/specification/specification.md

 </details>

-ForEach states can be used to execute a defined set of states or actions for each element of an array (defined in the states data input).
+ForEach states can be used to execute a defined actions, or execute a sub-workflow for each element of a data array.
-While the [Parallel state](#Parallel-State) performs multiple branches of states or actions using the same data input, the ForEach state performs the defined steps or actions for multiple entries of an array in the states data input.

-Note that each iteration of the ForEach state should be executed in parallel.
+Each iteration of the ForEach state should be executed in parallel.

 You can use the `max` property to set the upper bound on how many iterations may run in parallel.
 The default of the `max` property is zero, which places no limit on number of parallel executions.

-You can choose to define either states or actions to be executed, not both.
+The `inputCollection` property is a JsonPath expression which selects an array in the states data.
+All iterations of are done against the data elements of this array.
+This array must exist.

+The `outputCollection` property is a JsonPath expression which selects an array in the state data where the results of each iteration should be added to.
+If this array does not exist, it should be created.

-States defined in the `states` property of the ForEach state can only transition to each other and cannot transition to states outside of this state.
+The `iterationParam` property defines the name of the iteration parameter passed to each parallel execution of the foreach state.
-Similarly other workflow states cannot transition to one of the states defined within the ForEach state.

-States defined in the `states` property must contain at least one state which is an end state (has the end property defined).
+It should contain the unique element of the `inputCollection` array and passed as data input to the actions/workflow defined.
+`iterationParam` should be created for each iteration, so it can be referenced/used in defined actions / workflow data input.

+The `actions` property defines actions to be executed in each state iteration.

+If actions are not defined, you can specify the `workflowid` to reference a workflow id which needs to be executed for each iteration.
+Note that `workflowid` should not be the same as the workflow id of the workflow wher the foreach state is defined.

-Let's take a look at a simple ForEach state example:
+Let's take a look at an example:

-In this example the data input to our ForEach state is an array of orders:
+In this example the data input to our workflow is an array of orders:

 ```json
 {